Mission of the Lintilhac Foundation

 - Water Quality, with a special focus on advocacy and science research.

-- Energy, including nuclear-free awareness, and promotion of renewable energy.
+- Energy, including nuclear-free awareness, and advocacy for the promotion of renewable energy.

-- Conservation, especially recreational access to lands and integrative land use planning.
+- Conservation, especially backcountry recreational access to lands and integrative land use planning.

 Within our Core Giving, we consider requests for: